AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - light.md

   - Tests live under `tests/{unit,integration,e2e}` (or documented project variant) with `*.test.ts` naming.
   - New code and tests must align with existing project naming and layout conventions.

+These invariants are **non-negotiable** and must never be violated.

 ---

 # 5. Profile Overlays — Effective Merged Rules